Rogerli2019/Bayesian-Panel-Structural-Break-Model/README.md

-This code replicates the Reverse Jump MCMC procedure of Simon Smith and Allan Timmermann
+This code replicates the Reverse Jump MCMC procedure of Simon Smith and Allan Timmermann.
+I replicate their methods perfectly in coefficients however the detection of the break in the variance is not perfect.